Abidjan, Côte d’Ivoire - Things to Do in Abidjan

 Getting There

-Félix-Houphouët-Boigny International Airport (ABJ) serves as the main gateway to Abidjan, located about 16 kilometers southeast of the city center.
+Abidjan is served by Félix-Houphouët-Boigny International Airport (ABJ), located about 16 kilometers southeast of the city center.
 The airport receives direct flights from major African cities, Paris, Brussels, and other European destinations.
-From the airport, official taxis cost around 15,000-20,000 CFA francs to the city center, while airport shuttles and ride-sharing services offer more economical options.
-Overland travel is possible from neighboring countries via well-maintained highways, with regular bus services connecting Abidjan to cities across West Africa.
+Air France, Brussels Airlines, and several African carriers provide regular service.
+From the airport, taxis cost approximately 8,000-12,000 CFA francs to reach central districts, while airport shuttles and ride-sharing services are also available.
+Overland travel from neighboring countries is possible via well-maintained highways, with regular bus services connecting Abidjan to Accra, Bamako, and other regional capitals.

 Getting Around